ranton256/opengl_rendering_demo/README.md

 For example, one of the files on my system is named /opt/homebrew/Cellar/glfw/3.3.8/lib/libglfw.3.3.dylib.

-Repeat the above steps for glew, glfw, glm, and libpng libraries.
+Repeat the above steps for glew, glfw, and libpng libraries.
+The glm library is header only, so doesn't need this step.

 ## Code Signing